martin-havala/ng-css-optimization/quickcheck.md

 Here I'd like to point out to several things:

-1. Global stylesheet leads (naturally) to a smaller bundle, as it doesn't need to take care about scoping.
-Moreover it's a plain CSS, which is in contrast to components JS.
+1. Global stylesheet leads to a smaller bundle, as it doesn't need to take care about scoping.
+Moreover it's a plain CSS, which is in contrast to component styles packed in JS.
 Here we need some syntactic sugar for style definition & encapsulation variant.
 2. Flattened CSS has always better result, which is a natural thing.
-What is important to notice here is, that Angular ads an specific attribute selector template `[_ngcontent-%COMP%]` to **each** selector in the chain, so the redundancy is multiplied.
+The important thing to notice here is that Angular ads an specific attribute selector template `[_ngcontent-%COMP%]` to emulate view encapsulation.
+And it does it for **each** selector in the chain, so the redundancy is multiplied.
    Excerpt from the compiled JS file looks like:
    ```css
    .wrapper[_ngcontent-%COMP%] .paragraph[_ngcontent-%COMP%]   .highlight[_ngcontent-%COMP%]{text-decoration: …}